CCurl/c3/README.md

   - Else, set the (numeric only) value to a register based on the parameter's position.

 ## Adding new opcodes to c3
-If for some reason, there is a need/desire to add more opcodes to c3, this describes how it can be accomplished.
+If for some reason, there is a need/desire to add more opcodes to c3, this section describes how it can be accomplished.

 For example, there might be some functionality in a library you want to make available, or maybe there is a bottleneck in performance you want to improve.

 Here is the process:

-- Global opcode:
+- For a global opcode:
   - In c3.c, add the new opcode(s) to the appropriate enum.
   - In c3.c, add a NCASE to run() to for each new opcode.
   - In sys-load.h, add a "-ML-" line to LoadStartupWords() for each new opcode.
   - Update your README.md.

-- Target-specific opcode:
+- For a target-specific opcode:
   - All work is done in the target's *.h file (e.g. - sys-pc.h).
   - Add the new opcodes(s) to the enum.
   - Target-specific opcodes should have values above 100.